eebasso/WarpX/Docs/source/theory/picsar_theory.rst

 of errors resulting from the violation of the discretized Gauss’ Law.
-This is accomplished by providing a method for depositing the current from the particles to the grid that preserves the discretized Gauss’ Law, or by providing a mechanism for “divergence cleaning” (Birdsall and Langdon 1991; Langdon 1992; Marder 1987; Vay and Deutsch 1998; Munz et al. 2000).
+This is accomplished by providing a method for depositing the current from the particles to the grid that preserves the discretized Gauss’ Law, or by providing a mechanism for “divergence cleaning” :cite:p:`Birdsalllangdon,Langdoncpc92,Marderjcp87,Vaypop98,Munzjcp2000`.
-For the former, schemes that allow a deposition of the current that is exact when combined with the Yee solver is given in (Villasenor and Buneman 1992) for linear splines and in (Esirkepov 2001) for splines of arbitrary order.
+For the former, schemes that allow a deposition of the current that is exact when combined with the Yee solver is given in :cite:t:`Villasenorcpc92` for linear splines and in :cite:t:`Esirkepovcpc01` for splines of arbitrary order.

-The NSFDTD formulations given above and in (Pukhov 1999; Vay et al. 2011; Cowan et al. 2013; Lehe et al. 2013) apply to the Maxwell-Faraday equation, while the discretized Maxwell-Ampere equation uses the FDTD formulation.
-Consequently, the charge conserving algorithms developed for current deposition (Villasenor and Buneman 1992; Esirkepov 2001) apply readily to those NSFDTD-based formulations.
-More details concerning those implementations, including the expressions for the numerical dispersion and Courant condition are given in (Pukhov 1999; Vay et al. 2011; Cowan et al. 2013; Lehe et al. 2013).
+The NSFDTD formulations given above and in :cite:t:`PukhovJPP99,Vayjcp2011,CowanPRSTAB13,LehePRSTAB13` apply to the Maxwell-Faraday equation, while the discretized Maxwell-Ampere equation uses the FDTD formulation.
+Consequently, the charge conserving algorithms developed for current deposition :cite:p:`Villasenorcpc92,Esirkepovcpc01` apply readily to those NSFDTD-based formulations.
+More details concerning those implementations, including the expressions for the numerical dispersion and Courant condition are given in :cite:t:`PukhovJPP99,Vayjcp2011,CowanPRSTAB13,LehePRSTAB13`.

 Current correction
 ~~~~~~~~~~~~~~~~~~